Denial Code CO 4

 15852 – LT

-• If services billed with modifier and claim denied with denial code CO 4, then we need to review or check with coding team and verify the modifier billed with CPT is in-appropriate or not.
+- When services are billed with a modifier and the claim is denied with denial code CO 4, it is crucial to review and check with the coding team to verify if the modifier billed with the Current Procedural Terminology (CPT) code is appropriate or not.

-• If the coding team suggest the modifier billed with CPT is in-appropriate, then add the appropriate modifier and resubmit the claim as corrected claim.
+- If the coding team suggests that the modifier billed with CPT is inappropriate, it is crucial to promptly address this issue to ensure correct billing and reimbursement.
+In such cases, it is recommended to add the appropriate modifier as advised by the coding team and resubmit the claim as a corrected claim

 Medical Billing Denials and actions – Top Denial codes Solutions (medicalbillingcycle.com)